 Check those that apply Format The discipline faculty agree that this course may be effectively delivered in a PARTIALLY ONLINE/HYBRID format, where students will have a required in-person component and an online component.
 The discipline faculty agree that this course may be effectively delivered Online with In- Person Testing (OIPT) as identified in the class schedule.
 The discipline faculty agree that this course may be effectively delivered through a FULLY ONLINE format.
 Synchronous and asynchronous remote instruction is considered online instruction.
 If delivery is limited to a specific format, select the format below in addition to selecting this option.
+This class may only be offered effectively through synchronous delivery.

-Check those that apply Format This class may only be offered effectively through asynchronous delivery.
-Fully Online in State of Emergency Only (FOEO) The discipline faculty agree that this course will be able to meet all learning outcome and may be offered fully online in the event of a State of Emergency as declared by the Ohlone College Board of Trustees in the following formats: Asynchronous Only Synchronous only Both synchronous and asynchronous
+Check those that apply Format ☐ This class may only be offered effectively through asynchronous delivery.
+Fully Online in State of Emergency Only (FOEO) The discipline faculty agree that this course will be able to meet all learning outcomes. and may be offered fully online in the event of a State of Emergency as declared by the Ohlone College Board of Trustees in the following formats: ☐ Asynchronous Only ☐ Synchronous only ☐ Both synchronous and asynchronous